rykard95/MLAB_Intuit/README.md

 * kmeans_pca.py

 Used to segment dimension-reduced data into 2 clusters, event and non-event.
 PCA version allows clusters to be plotted.
+Note: to display further plots with different featurizations, X out of the previous plot window.

 ```
 python models/kmeans_pca.py